tztzz/H13/Network Security/Pivoting.md

 msf> set SUBNET 10.10.10.0  # target network msf> set NETMASK /16  # if different from /24
 msf> run

+# OR

+meterpreter> run autoroute -s 10.10.10.0/16 # inside the correct session!
 ```

 Routes can be display with the `route` command in the console.